From Weibel seeds to collisionless dynamos beyond pair-plasmas: Summary and discussion

 Increasing the electron isotropization strength $k_{0,e}$ and thereby the effective ${\rm Rm}$ value (as the magnetic field damping is inversely proportional to $k_{0,e}$), we observe increasing dynamo growth rates, similar to fast dynamos in resistive MHD.
 In addition, the simulations become more MHD-like as $k_{0,e}$ is increased, in the sense that the pressure remains nearly isotropic, and as a consequence, the Weibel phase diminishes in length.

 Adopting the 10-moment modeling approach opens up several avenues for further investigation.
-Here, we started to explore the effect of the free parameters of the heat flux closures; however, these may instead be fixed such as to optimally account for some aspects of the physics, such as accurately capturing the wave number spectrum or the saturation level of the Weibel instability.
+Here, we started to explore the effect of the free parameters of the heat flux closures; however, these may instead be chosen such as to optimally account for some aspects of the physics, such as accurately capturing the wave number spectrum or the saturation level of the Weibel instability.
 Improving the heat flux closure model through e.g., theoretical \citep{HammettPerkins} or data driven approaches \citep{Ingelsten_2025,Huang_2025,Barbour_2025} would allow a more accurate representation of some physical process deemed to be of central importance.
+It is worth noting though, that magnetogenesis provides a particularly challenging setting for closure construction.
+The applicability of any fixed closure is inherently limited, as the plasma undergoes a transition from unmagnetized to magnetized states, during which kinetic effects (e.g., phase mixing and heat transport) change qualitatively.
+Constructing closures that remain accurate across these regimes is a challenging open problem.

 The reduced computational cost compared to the kinetic approach enables a dedicated study of mass-ratio effects, providing an essential input for extrapolating these results to the physical mass ratio of an electron-proton plasma.
 The accuracy and the possibilities to capture various kinetic effects can be enhanced by representing various particle populations (e.g., hot and cold) as separate species, with only a limited increase in computational complexity.
 The larger numerical flexibility is also beneficial for improving the realism of the turbulence driver, by e.g., modeling gravitational collapse with a dark matter component that is only gravitationally coupled to the plasma.